replicatedcom/support-bundle/hack/docs/schema.md

 #### Type: object

-__Container create options as would be passed to `docker run`__
+__Container create options as would be passed to `docker run`Same as would be passed to `docker run`, as in [The Docker API](https://github.com/moby/moby/blob/master/api/types/configs.go#L13)__

-Required: Name, Config, HostConfig, NetworkingConfig, AdjustCPUShares, Name, Config, HostConfig, NetworkingConfig, AdjustCPUShares
+Required: Config, Config

 | Name    | Type    | Description | Example |
 | ------- | ------- | ----------- | ------- |